 Outdoor Living & Landscaping

 Outdoor living and landscaping account for 10–20% of your luxury home’s total cost, including pools, terraces, outdoor kitchens, fire features, pavilions, and gardens.
-Smart investments like rainscreens, drainage systems, and sustainable plantings add long-term durability while enhancing beauty and livability.
+Smart investments like drainage systems, and sustainable plantings add long-term durability while enhancing beauty and livability.
+We firmly believe your landscaping is extremely important and a relatively inexpensive way to enhance the value of your property.

 How Site Challenges Drive Luxury Home Costs